 Outcome reporting bias can be difficult to detect.
 One way is to obtain the protocol of a clinical trial or trial registry (via databases such as Clinicaltrials.gov or the WHO clinical trials database) and compare the intended outcomes of interest to the analysed outcomes published in the final paper.
 If these differ then outcome reporting bias is present.

-A cohort study of trials and their protocols approved by the Scientific-Ethical Committees for Copenhagen and Frederiksberg in Denmark between 1994-1995.
-Out of the 102 trials, 62% had changed, introduced or omitted at least one of their primary outcomes.
+A cohort study of trials and their protocols conducted in Denmark between 1994-1995 found that out of the 102 trials, 62% had changed, introduced or omitted at least one of their primary outcomes.
 A similar review of a cohort of Canadian studies found that 88% of the randomised trials failed to report at least one pre-specified outcome.

 Chan AW et al. Outcome reporting bias in randomized trials funded by the Canadian Institutes of Health Research.
 CMAJ 2004;171(7):735-40.